-Last year may have thrown us all for a loop, but here at the IDCO Studio, we’re ready to start 2021 off on the right foot.
+The onset of the pandemic may have thrown us all for a loop, but here at the IDCO Studio, we’re ready to start a new year off on the right foot.
 For us, that means intentionally setting aside time to assess what worked (and what didn’t work) over the past twelve months.
 Plus, tackling a few simple tasks to keep our business goals on track moving forward.

 We know outlining action items and your business goals can be overwhelming in the early weeks of January.
 But, we’ve broken it down into seven steps you can easily conquer one-by-one.
 Better yet, you can tackle most of these checklist items TODAY.
 We’ll cover SEO, analytics, outsourcing, education, and everything you need to kickstart your business for the New Year.
 Let’s get started!

 Photography: Madeline Harper

 2021 has officially begun, and you need these 2 steps to update your website for the New Year.
 Normally, our website tutorials are lengthy and in-depth, but this is a task you can conquer in less than three minutes.
 Kickoff 2021 on the right foot with these 3 steps to update your website for the New Year!

 Update your website footer copyright to be current for 2021.
 “Copyright 2021 – [insert business name here].
 All rights reserved.”
 Don’t forget to hit save and publish.

 Submit your updated website to Google for indexing.
 Google “crawls” websites to find content periodically.
 Often, smaller websites aren’t crawled as frequently.
 You can ensure Google has your most current version of your website by clicking here.